iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

-**user stories**: this contains the roles, the why, and the what that a fictional charater needed to be added in a feature
+**user personna**: this are a list of names, photos, and charaters that states the goals that need to be acheive